USS PELELIU LHA 5

 February 22, The Peleliu ARG is currently participating in initial integration exercise, with the 15th Marine Expeditionary Unit (MEU), off the coast of southern California.

 March 19, The three ships are currently conducting Composite Training Unit Exercise (COMPTUEX) in preparation for an upcomig deployment.

-April 17, USS Peleliu Amphibious Ready Group is currently underway off the West Coast for a Certification Exercise (CERTEX).
+April 17, USS Peleliu Amphibious Ready Group is currently underway for a Certification Exercise (CERTEX).

 May 22, USS Peleliu departed homeport for a scheduled Middle East deployment after two-day delay because of a mechanical problem.

-June 5, The amphibious assault ship arrived in Naval Base Guam for a routine port call.
+June 5, The amphibious assault ship pulled into Apra Harbor, Guam, for a routine port call.

 June 20, USS Peleliu, along with USS Pearl Harbor (LSD 52), arrived off the coast of Dili, Timor-Leste, to participate in exercise Crocodilo, a series of civil programs and training exercises with the Timor Leste and Australian militaries.

 June 27, LHA 5 arrived in Darwin, Australia, for a scheduled port visit.

 August 12, The first CH-53E Super Stallion helicopters were launched from the flight deck of the Peleliu, off the coast of Carachi, as part of the continued U.S. humanitarian assistance to Pakistan in support of flood relief from a recent monsoon.